bbahar/method_compare/README.md

 # method_comparison
-Method Comparison for clinical chemistry
+A website for method comparison and bias estimation for clinical chemistry